f-prime/PyVersion/README.txt

-PyVersion is a simple version control system written in Python.
+PyVersion is a simple way to transfer files remotely.

 Usage: